ashcat2005/POPREU/doc.md

 10. Set Environment Variables for Java & Hadoop

-	1. to edit the .bashrc file, execute ìvi .bashrcî
+	1. to edit the .bashrc file, execute `vi .bashrc`

-	2. to enter insert mode in VI press ìiî
+	2. to enter insert mode in VI press `i`

 	3. at the end of the .bashrc file add the following: